noio/Pixel-Unwrapper/README.md

 ## Create Texture

-If your model does not have a material with a texture yet, use this button to create those.
-This is just a shorthand to save a few seconds of clicking in Blender.
-What it does:
+If your model does not have a material with a texture yet, use this button to create them.
+It will also set the *Texture Interpolation* to *Closest*.

-- Create a new *Texture*
-- Create a new *Material* for the selected object
-- Set the texture as the Material's *Base Color*
-- Set the *Texture Interpolation* to *Closest*

 ## Unwrapping